MDVCLE123/Chart_Agent/BEGINNER_GUIDE.md

    - "Any recent medication changes?"
    - "Summarize cardiovascular history"

+**Admin Features:**
+- Click the **Settings** button (gear icon) in the top bar
+- Create new users
+- Assign data source permissions
+- Link users to practitioners
+- Update user information

-**Congratulations!** You're running a full healthcare AI application on your computer!
+**Congratulations!** You're running a full healthcare AI application with user authentication on your computer!

 ---